 Kirsten Neuschäfer, of Port Elizabeth, South Africa, is the 2022 recipient of the Rod Stephens Seamanship Trophy for playing a pivotal role in the successful rescue of a fellow 2022 Golden Globe Race competitor, Tapio Lehtinen.
 As of Jan.
 3, 2022, Neuschäfer is continuing to race her 36-foot Minnehaha and is in contention for a podium position while passing south of New Zealand en route to the finish in Les Sables d’Olonne, France.

-The Cruising Club of America (CCA) annually awards this Rod Stephens Trophy for Outstanding Seamanship to a sailor(s) “for an act of seamanship which significantly contributes to the safety of a yacht, or one or more individuals at sea.
+The Cruising Club of America (CCA) annually awards the Rod Stephens Seamanship Trophy to a sailor each year “for an act of seamanship which significantly contributes to the safety of a yacht, or one or more individuals at sea.”